KoslickiLab/FunUniFrac/README.md

 This is the core function of the functional unifrac package.
-It takes a directory containing functional profiles of the sample, in the format of sourmash gather files, as well as an edge list file (in this case, for instance, the output of Script1 in the preprocessing steps above) describing the underlying the Kegg tree. compute_fununifrac.py computes the pairwise functional UniFrac values among the sourmash gather files provided by the user.
+It takes a directory containing functional profiles of the sample, in the format of sourmash gather files, as well as an edge list file (in this case, for instance, the output of Script1 in the preprocessing steps above) describing the underlying the KEGG tree. compute_fununifrac.py computes the pairwise functional UniFrac values among the sourmash gather files provided by the user.

 ### Input
 * A directory containing functional profiles with the option to specify the file pattern to match to.
 The default file pattern is `*_gather.csv`.
-* An edge list file describing the underlying Kegg tree
+* An edge list file describing the underlying KO tree
 * A path specifying where the output directory

 ### Run